mwlon/pcodec/q_compress/examples/primary.md

 When generating randoms, some comparison file formats were already generated, like `.gzip.parquet` in `data/gzip_parquet/`.

-If you want to try out pure gzip on the same data, make sure you have `gzip` and `xargs` installed, then simply run `sh run_gzip.sh`.
+To try pure gzip on the same data, make sure you have `gzip` and `xargs` installed, then simply run `sh run_gzip.sh`.
 This will use gzip to compress the binary version of the data at compression